Homesteading Family Logo

 Markers

-Having markers is very important for remembering which type and which variety of seeds you’ve planted.
-Trust me when I say there’s nothing worse than getting all your seeds planted and then not remembering what you put where.
+A way to mark your seedlings is important for remembering which type and variety of seeds you’ve planted.
+Trust me when I say there’s nothing worse than getting all your seeds planted and not remembering what you put where.

 A man holding a handful of seed starting soil.

-When starting seeds indoors you’ll want to have a seed-starting soil that’s moist but not too wet.
+You can watch the video above to learn more about sterilized vs. unsterilized soil, but what’s also very important when starting seeds is how wet your soil is when planting.
 It should just hold together when squeezed with your hands (see photo above), but not stick to your hands or turn your hands black.

 A man adding water to a tray of seed starting pots.